Chamberlain Square: Statues and monuments

-The statue of James Watt was originally located on Paradise Street next to the Town Hall.
-The Joseph Priestley statue was originally located in Victoria Square (then called Council House Square).

-The annual Birmingham Christmas Craft Fair is held in Chamberlain Square from the 3rd Friday in November to the 23rd of December.
-The event began as "Winterval" in 1997/8 (20 November – 31 December), with the intention of attracting business into Birmingham's newly rejuvenated city centre.
+The annual Birmingham Christmas Craft Fair is held in Chamberlain Square from the third Friday in November to 23 December.
+The event began in 1997 as "Winterval", held from 20 November to 31 December, with the intention of attracting business into Birmingham's newly rejuvenated city centre.

 Chamberlain Square was the original site of Birmingham's BBC Big Screen, where it was situated until September 2007.

-Paradise Circus Development
+Paradise Circus development

 As part of the Paradise Circus development by Argent Group the square was re-landscaped and surrounding buildings demolished including the brutalist Birmingham Central Library and Paradise Forum (beneath the former reference library).
 In 2014 landscape architects, Grant Associates were awarded the contract to design the new public realm.
 The square reopened in March 2021 as the final part of the first phase of the £700m Paradise scheme following its closure in November 2015, the square was transformed with new paving, steps and lighting.
 Two commercial buildings, One Chamberlain Square and Two Chamberlain Square, totalling 350,000 sq ft of space, now face onto the square and form the commercial part of Phase One of Paradise.